New Mexico Lobos men's basketball: Bob King (1962–1972)

 University Arena opened as the home venue of the Lobos on December 1, 1966.
 Because the playing surface is 37 feet below grade, students nicknamed the arena "The Pit," and the nickname stuck.
-The team began the 1966–67 season ranked 6th in the country and rose to #5 before winning at #2 UTEP, the defending national champion and highest-ranked team New Mexico had ever beaten at that point.UTEP was still known as Texas Western at the time, shortly before changing its name in 1967.
+The team began the 1966–67 season ranked 6th in the country and rose to #5 before winning at #2 UTEP, the defending national champion and highest-ranked team New Mexico had ever beaten at that point.
 The Lobos reached #3 with an 11–1 record but then lost four straight and fell out of the rankings.
 Despite a disappointing WAC campaign, they received a bid to the NIT.
 The Lobos beat Syracuse in the first round before losing to Rutgers, finishing the season 19–8 and ranked #18 in the UPI.
 Daniels averaged 21.5 points and 11.6 rebounds a game, finishing his career with a still-team record 44 double-doubles, and he became the first Lobo to be named as an All-American.
 He was selected as the ninth pick overall in the 1967 NBA draft by the Cincinnati Royals, but he chose to play in the fledgling American Basketball Association (ABA), becoming one of its greatest all-time players.
 He was named the first ABA Rookie of the Year in 1968, ABA Most Valuable Player in 1969 and 1971, and he led the Indiana Pacers to three ABA championships.

 Stoking the popularity of Lobo basketball by this time was the success of two longtime rivals.
 New Mexico began playing New Mexico State in 1904, currently totaling over 200 games; they first played UTEP in 1929, with over 140 games total.
 Don Haskins took over at UTEP in 1961 and led the Miners to a 128–32 (.800) record in his first six seasons, including a 28–1 national championship season in 1965–66.
 New Mexico State hired Lou Henson as head coach in 1966, and like the Lobos under King, in his second season the Aggies began achieving national rankings and post-season tournament appearances.
 They went 74–14 (.841) from 1967 to 1970, including a 27–3 season in 1969–70 in which they were ranked in the top five most of the year, culminating in a Final Four appearance.
 The Lobos, Aggies, and Miners played one another twice every season, home-and-away, and a fierce rivalry grew among them.
 The teams were frequently ranked in national polls, giving their games a showdown quality extending beyond local bragging rights to the national stage.